bigpigeon/toyorm/README.md

 relations field is used to link the main record and sub record

-container field is used to save sub record
+container field is used to hold sub record

 **one to one**